cjohansson/emacs-ssh-deploy/README.md

 * If you press `C-c C-z x` you will launch a `ediff` session showing differences between local file and remote file using `tramp`.
 * If you press `C-c C-z u` you will upload local file to remote host.
 * If you press `C-c C-z d` you will download file from remote host and reload current buffer.
+* If you press `C-c C-z t` you will open a terminal with remote host.
+* If you press `C-c C-z b` you will browse remote host in `dired-mode`.

 The above configuration uses the plugin `use-package` which I highly recommend.